bonitasoft/bonita-doc/md/allow-CORS-for-Tomcat-bundle.md

 ## HTML Example test page

 here is an example of html page that:
-- login on the loginservice, for a remote bonita application,
+- logs in using the loginservice,
 - get the current session, via the REST api system/session
 - edit a user using the REST api identity/user

+This page can be hosted on a different domain, and thanks to the CORS filter, the requests will be successfully processed.

-_**Important Note 1:** this example works on a bundle where the CSRF is activated.
+_**Important Note 1:** this example works on a bundle where the CSRF security filter is activated.
 As the header "X-Bonita-API-Token" is set with the "session apiToken"._

-_**Important Note 2:** to use this page you will need to replace the BONITA_ACCESS_URL by you own bonita URL._
+_**Important Note 2:** to use this page you will need to replace the BONITA_ACCESS_URL by your own tomcat bundle URL._

 ```html